krishnababu18/44643Sec02Team02Spring2024FinalProject/README.md

 <h4>Music Events :</h4> Our app keeps you in the loop on all things musical.
 Discover upcoming events, plan your evenings, and share the experience with fellow music enthusiasts.
 <h4>Movie shows :</h4>  Find out about the latest movie showtimes, special screenings, and film festivals taking place at the university.
 Whether it's a classic film or a new release, our app ensures you're always aware of the cinematic delights on campus.
 <h4>Fest Extravaganza:</h4> Experience the vibrant energy of university fests and cultural events.
 Stay updated on festivities, performances, and celebrations that define the spirit of your campus.
 Be a part of the excitement and make lasting memories with friends.
-<h4>Real Time Weather Repots:</h4> Stay prepared for whatever the day brings with our integrated weather updates.
-Get current weather conditions, forecasts, and important alerts to plan your activities accordingly.
+<h4>Real Time Weather Repots:</h4> Get current weather conditions, forecasts, and important alerts to plan your activities accordingly.
 Rain or shine, our app ensures you're ready for any weather.

 <h2>Roles and Responsibilities:</h2>
 Krishna Babu Gali IOS (developer): Responsible for developing and maintaining the Frontend and Backend.<br>